arnested/drupal-mode/README.md

 If support for
 [flymake-phpcs.el](https://github.com/illusori/emacs-flymake-phpcs) is
-loaded in emacs and you have installed
+loaded in Emacs and you have installed
 [Drupal Code Sniffer](http://drupal.org/project/drupalcs) rules then Drupal mode will enable flymake-phpcs under php-mode.